d2l-ai/d2l-en/chapter_introduction/intro.md

 Some objectives (like squared error) are easy to optimize.
 Others (like error rate) are difficult to optimize directly, owing to non-differentiability or other complications.
-In these cases, it's common to optimize a surrogate objective.
+In these cases, it is common to optimize a surrogate objective.

 Typically, the loss function is defined with respect to the model's parameters